telefonicaid/fiware-orion/doc/manuals/devel/README.md

 _NF-03: Notification on entity-attribute Update/Creation with thread pool_

 * A vector of `SenderThreadParams` is built, each item of this vector corresponding to one notification (step 1).
 * The vector is pushed onto the Notification Message Queue and control is returned to mongoBackend (step 2).
 This is done using `SyncQOverflow::try_push()`, which uses the notification queue semaphore to synchronize access to the queue (see [this document for more detail](semaphores.md#notification-queue-semaphore)).
-The threads that receive from the queue takes care of the notification as soon as possible.
+The threads that receive from the queue take care of sending the notification asap.
 * One of the worker threads in the thread pool pops an item from the message queue (step 3).
-This is done using the `SyncQOverflow::pop()` function, which uses the notification queue semaphore to synchronize access to the queue.
+This is done using SyncQOverflow::pop()`, which uses the notification queue semaphore to synchronize access to the queue.
 * The worker thread loops over the `SenderThreadParam` vector of the popped queue item and sends one notification per `SenderThreadParams` item in the vector (steps 4, 5 and 6).
 The response from the receiver of the notification is waited on (with a timeout), and all notifications are done in a serialized manner.
 * After that, the worker thread sleeps, waiting to wake up when a new item in the queue needs to be processed.